kossnikita/noviy_2026_bot/README.md

 # Party Contests Telegram Bot

-Modular Telegram bot for party contests with admin panel, SQLite user DB, and drop-in contest plugins.
+Modular Telegram bot for party contests with admin panel and drop-in contest plugins.

+Database/models are hosted by the FastAPI service (package `api/`).
+The bot talks to it over HTTP.

 ## Features
 - Admin panel with stats and broadcast